Home > Programs > Business and Criminal Justice > Criminal Justice: Corrections

 Applicants must have reliable plans for transportation, child care and time to devote to academic work outside of scheduled class hours.

-The Criminal Justice: Corrections program is accredited by the California Commission on Peace Officer Standards and Training (POST), the California Department of Corrections and Rehabilitation/Corrections Standards Authority, and the Bureau of Security and Investigative Service (BSIS).
+SJVC’s Criminal Justice: Corrections program is certified to provide instruction by the Board of State and Community Corrections (BSCC)/Standards & Training for Corrections (STC) and the Bureau of Security and Investigative Service (BSIS).

 California Commission on POST